 Category 5 (Cat 5, Cat 5e, and Cat 6) cables are the most common Ethernet cables in use today.
 Because they are produced in such large quantities, Cat 5 cables are relatively inexpensive, often less than half the price of specialty RS-485 cabling.

-With a typical capacitance of 15 pF/ft. and a characteristic impedance of 100 ohms, Cat 5 cables meet the electrical requirements for RS-485 cables.
-The capacitance is excellent but there is a small impedance mismatch (100 ohms for Cat 5, 120 ohms for RS-485).
+With a typical capacitance of 15 pF/ft. and a characteristic impedance of 100 ohms, Cat 5 cables almost meets the electrical requirements for RS-485 cables.
+The capacitance is close to 12.5 pF/foot but there is a small impedance mismatch (100 ohms for Cat 5, 120 ohms for RS-485).
 In practice, Cat 5 cables have been used successfully in many installations, but there are some concerns.

 The most common cable type is Cat 5e-UTP (unshielded twisted pair) which may work over shorter distances in less demanding applications with low EMI noise levels.
 Be sure to use a wire pair such as the blue and blue/white pair for the data lines and a third wire or pair twisted together for the common connection.
 Another concern is that the small #24 AWG solid wires, which are typically used in Cat 5 cables, can break easily when connected to a screw terminal block, which does not provide any strain relief.